liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

 empower more users to create custom workflows, Liferay provides the Kaleo Forms application in @product@.

-Kaleo Forms contains a wizard that guides you through each step in the creation of a workflow process.
+Kaleo Forms Admin contains a wizard that guides you through each step in the creation of a workflow process.
 This includes a drag and drop interface for creating new workflow definitions without having to write XML.
 Also it allows you to work with a process in its associated workflow.

-Kaleo Forms is for creating workflow processes and for using them.
-Let’s look at Kaleo Forms.
+Basically, the Kaleo Forms Admin application is for creating workflow processes and for using them.

 ## Using Kaleo Forms [](id=using-kaleo-forms)